Abhijeetbyte/Python-Script-to-Application/README.md

 4. Go to **dist** folder and get application file, delete remain file except for resources.</br>

+**Congratulations ! 🤩
-  **🤩 Congratulations**, you successfully created your standalone application</br>
+You successfully created your standalone application.**</br>

-However if you want your application as **setup.exe**, then windows installer will extract the installation resources from itself and manage their installation directly.</br>
+* However if you want your application as setup.exe, then windows installer will extract the installation resources from itself and manage their installation directly then go with the below steps.

-5. Open Inno setup to make (.exe) file which is Installable/Executable in PC, select Create a new script file using **Script Wizard** and browse to select your application.</br>
+5. Open Inno setup to make (.exe) file which is Installable/Executable in PC, select create a new script file using **Script Wizard** and browse to select your application.</br>

 6. Select all required things for your application such as Icon of setup file, Before installation document, Licence .etc</br>